SyedGoharHussain/TASK_MANAGEMENT/README.md

 for running website =>{

-  go to backend directory and writw npm i same with frontend
+  go to backend directory and writw npm install same with frontend

   then first run backend using npm start